sarthak-pokharel/sarthak/[Blogs]/when-time-loses-meaning.md

 independent of poisoned chains of infected souls\
 independent of any lethal deluding chemicals

-that sensation of a warm blessing\
-every rays that hit your face\
-from that rising sun\
 and when suddenly\
 you can hear everything around you\
 screaming for attention\
 demanding to be seen, explored, admired, felt\
 all those abstract complex patterns you've been ignorant\
 to smallest, simplest, childish stuffs, fostering joy\
+every rays that hit your face\
+from that rising sun\
+feels like a warm blessing\
 and it all\
 just feels right